 Adds an executable target, called <name>, to be built from the given sources.
-It also adds the given INCLUDES and DEFINES from the parameters to this macro and adds all inherited information from the list given by DE-PENDS_ON.
+It also adds the given INCLUDES and DEFINES from the parameters to this macro and adds all inherited information from the list given by DEPENDS_ON.
 This macro creates a true CMake target that can be altered by other CMake commands like normal, such as set_target_property().
+It also adds SOURCES and HEADERS to the library for build system dependency tracking and IDE folder support.